On this dayJun 09, 1963

 Fannie Lou Hamer Arrested and Beaten in Winona, Mississippi

 "It wasn't too long before three white men came to my cell," she said.
-"One of these men was a State Highway Patrolman and he asked me where I was from.
+"One of these men was a state highway patrolman and he asked me where I was from.
 I told him Ruleville and he said, 'We are going to check this.'
 They left my cell and it wasn't too long before they came back.
 He said, 'You are from Ruleville all right,' and he used a curse word.
 And he said, 'We are going to make you wish you was dead.'"

-The white officers then forced two African American prisoners to brutally beat Ms. Hamer with loaded blackjacks; she was nearly killed.
+The white officers then forced two African American prisoners to brutally beat Mrs. Hamer with loaded blackjacks; she was nearly killed.
 As Mrs. Hamer regained consciousness, she overheard one of the white officers propose, "We could put them SOBs in [the] Big Black [River] and nobody would ever find them."

 Mrs. Hamer suffered from life-long injuries following the attack, including permanent kidney damage.
 Mrs. Hamer died in 1977 at age 59.
 Lawyers with the Student Nonviolent Coordinating Committee (SNCC) filed suit against the Winona police who brutalized the activists, but an all-white jury acquitted them.
 Despite the trauma she experienced, Mrs. Hamer returned to Mississippi to continue organizing and remained active in civil rights causes until her death.